Our Essex County Parole Violation Attorney Explains What You Need to Know

 While parole and probation are used for different crimes and situations, there are some stipulations that stand across both programs, such as the use of illegal drugs or alcohol.
 Anyone caught in violation of these and other requirements may be subject to dismissal from the program, and sent back to jail, or to face new criminal charges.

 Violations of Parole or Probation in New Jersey

 If you have violated a term of your probation, a caseworker can file a Violation of Probation complaint against you, which details the specific circumstances of your violation.
 Once this has been filed, you are required to attend a court hearing before a judge, typically the same one who issued your original probation sentence and terms.

 Your violation of probation hearing ends with a sentence from the judge, in which you may be ordered to extend your probation, pay fines, or serve time, among other options.
 You are able to appeal any unsatisfactory outcomes within 45 days of your sentencing.

-Protect Yourself From Future Problems with the Help of an Essex County Defense Attorney
+Protect Yourself From Future Problems with the Help of an Essex County Parole Violation Lawyer

 If you follow the rules and meet all the requirements set for you, your probationary period could be brief, and could have little impact on your future after a criminal conviction.
 At The Gorman Law Firm, we represent anyone who has been given the option to undergo a probationary period, or who has been placed on parole.
 Every parole and probation sentence is different, and any violation could send you right back to jail, or result in additional fines and criminal penalties.
 For more information on how to navigate your parole sentence or your probation requirements, contact Scott Gorman, an experienced Essex County criminal lawyer.